zbx-sadman/zabbuino/v1.0.0_pre-release/README.md

 **Note #1** - _acs7xx.ac_ presently not ready to use.

-**Note #2** - The value that measured by _acs7xx.*_  can have large error (may be 5% or more) due to Arduino's circuit design (unstable internal reference voltage, noisy ADC and so).
+**Note #2** - The value that measured by _acs7xx.*_  can have large error (may be 5% or more) due to Arduino's circuit design (unstable internal reference voltage, noisy ADC and so) and _acs7xx_ noise (21mv / 0.11A for ACS712-05) exists.
 To get better results you can try to use external reference voltage on AREF pin.

 ####12 Jul 2016